-Evaluators should review the performance of teachers being evaluated throughout the year and record their ratings on the rubric as such information is collected.
-This is not an end of the year activity, but rather one that is conducted in a continuous manner.
+Evaluators should review the performance of teachers being evaluated throughout the year.
+This is not an end-of-the-year activity, but rather one that is conducted in a continuous manner.
 The evaluator should complete the rubric prior to the end-of-year review.

-F. End-of-Year Review
+F. End-of-Year Review of Summative Evaluation

-The evaluator and teacher being evaluated should discuss the educator's performance ratings on the evaluation rubric and measures of student learning, self-assessment ratings, artifacts and any evidence needed to support the evaluator ratings.
-This discussion will take place no later than 15 working days prior to the end of the school year.
+The evaluator and teacher being evaluated should review the educator's Professional Practice ratings on the evaluation rubric and measures of student learning, self- assessment ratings, artifacts and any evidence needed to support the evaluator ratings.
+This discussion should take place no later than three weeks prior to the end of the evaluation cycle.